Bing Chat AI powered by GPT-4 faces quality issues; Microsoft responds

 Over the past few weeks, users have noticed a decline in the performance of GPT-4 powered Bing Chat AI.
 Those who frequently engage with Microsoft Edge’s Compose box, powered by Bing Chat, have found it less helpful, often avoiding questions or failing to help with the query.

-Many have taken to Reddit to share their experiences.
-One user mentioned how the once-reliable Compose tool in the Edge browser’s Bing sidebar has lately been less than stellar.
-When trying to get creative content in an informational tone or even asking for humorous takes on fictional characters, the AI provided bizarre excuses.
+Bing produced similar answers even when asking for humorous takes on fictional characters.

+As you can see in the above screenshot, Bing Chat says it does “not want to risk creating content that is potentially harmful to anyone”.
+In this case, we’re talking about a simple tongue twister, which Microsoft AI believes is harmful.

-It suggested that discussing creative topics in a certain way might be deemed inappropriate or that humor could be problematic, even if the subject is as harmless as an inanimate object.
-Another Redditor shared their experience with Bing for proofreading emails in a non-native language.
+Another Redditor shared their terrible experience with Bing for proofreading emails in a non-native language.

-Instead of usually answering the question, Bing presented a list of alternative tools and seemed almost dismissive, advising the user to ‘figure it out.’
-However, after showing their frustration through downvotes and trying again, the AI reverted to its helpful self.
+Instead of proofreading the email for errors, Bing told the user to “figure it out” and offered a list of alternative tools.
+In this example, too, Bing seemed almost dismissive.
+However, after showing their frustration through downvotes and trying again, the AI responded with appropriate answer.

 “I’ve been relying on Bing to proofread emails I draft in my third language.
-But just today, instead of helping, it directed me to a list of other tools, essentially telling me to figure it out on my own.
-When I responded by downvoting all its replies and initiating a new conversation, it finally obliged,” user noted in a Reddit post.
+But just today, instead of helping, it directed me to a list of other tools, essentially telling me to figure it out independently.
+When I responded by downvoting all its replies and initiating a new conversation, it finally obliged,” a user noted in a Reddit post.

 In the midst of these concerns, Microsoft has stepped forward to address the situation.
 In a statement to Windows Latest, the company’s spokesperson confirmed it’s always watching feedback from testers and that users can expect better future experiences.